Glossary_of_terminology

 ThermaWood FR Hemlock fire retardant treated siding

-Acclimation: Allowing wood materials to adjust naturally to their new environment.
-Most of the acclimation of outdoor wood species occurs rather quickly, although it can take years for wood to fully acclimate to the EMC (Equilibrium Moisture Content) of its new environment.
+Acclimation: Allowing wood materials to adjust naturally to their new environment to achieve EMC (Equilibrium Moisture Content).
+Most of the acclimation of outdoor wood species occurs rather quickly on site.
+When material is allowed to properly acclimate on site, most of the wood movement has happened.
 Generally, the thicker the wood, the longer the acclimation time required to achieve EMC.
+After the initial acclimation period, seasonal changes will occur, but to a lesser extent.

 Air dried: Refers to wood that is allowed to dry naturally, without using kilns.
 Some wood species, such as Ipe hardwood, air dry exceptionally well with minimal movement.